-- Welcoming parent participation in classrooms, whether as volunteers who help with daily activities or as observers. - Working with parents to schedule home visits and socializations at a time when they are best able to fully participate. - Participating in and/or taking leadership roles in Center Parent Committee Meetings at sites. - Representing others at the Interagency Coordinating Council or their Parent Center Committee as well as at the HS/ECEAP/EHS Policy Council where parents participate in policymaking and other decisions about the program. - Attending and participating in the Health Service Advisory Committee where parents meet with community health professionals to address child and adult health issues/needs in our communities. - Providing input in curriculum planning and activities. - Parents are encouraged to make recommendations for menu options in collaboration with our food service staff. - Sitting on interview panels during ELAFS staff hiring processes. - Working part-time in our administrative office as Parent Helpers providing clerical support. - Parent events focusing on enhancing parent-child relationships include father-child activities, movement and physical activity at home, various events sponsored by Parent-to-Parent, and learning new strategies for guidance and discipline and healthy nutrition. - Families Moving Forward training providing information regarding Executive Functions was provided to Kellogg ECEAP Parents - Participating in various surveys on issues of interest to parents. - During school breaks parents of attending East Whatcom Regional Resource Center (EWRRC) Kids Dayz are welcome to stay with their child and participate alongside their child. - Parents attend the EWRRC 0-5 playtime during community coffee and tea with their children.
+- Welcoming parent participation in classrooms, whether as volunteers who help with daily activities or as observers. - Working with parents to schedule home visits and socializations at a time when they are best able to fully participate. - Participating in and/or taking leadership roles in Center Parent Committee Meetings at sites. - Representing others at the Interagency Coordinating Council or their Parent Center Committee as well as at the HS/ECEAP/EHS Policy Council where parents participate in policymaking and other decisions about the program. - Attending and participating in the Health Service Advisory Committee where parents meet with community health professionals to address child and adult health issues/needs in our communities. - Providing input in curriculum planning and activities. - Parents are encouraged to make recommendations for menu options in collaboration with our food service staff. - Sitting on interview panels during ELAFS staff hiring processes. - Working part-time in our administrative office as Parent Helpers providing clerical support. - Parent events focusing on enhancing parent-child relationships include father-child activities, movement and physical activity at home, various events sponsored by Parent-to-Parent, and learning new strategies for guidance and discipline and healthy nutrition. - Participating in various surveys on issues of interest to parents. - During school breaks parents of attending East Whatcom Regional Resource Center (EWRRC) Kids Dayz are welcome to stay with their child and participate alongside their child. - Parents attend the EWRRC 0-5 playtime during community coffee and tea with their children.